 - Record how much the object moves.

-On some mattresses, we also use simple accelerometer readings to quantify vibration transfer, taking a cue from external research and modern test setups.
+On some mattresses, we also use simple accelerometer readings to track vibration transfer.

 These readings give us a motion-isolation score that we can compare across models.
-Jenna’s and Ethan’s diaries then show how those lab values feel as real nights together.
+Jenna’s and Ethan’s diaries then show how those lab values feel during real nights together.

 Step Seven: Edge Support Testing